MarcdeFalco/icfp15/README.md

 and we choose the best one to play it.

 For gathering the different criteria into one unique value we needed a weighted sum.
-To find the best parameters to use, Jean-Julien designed a genetic programming finder.
+To find the best parameters to use, JJ designed a genetic programming finder.
 He did find a good one that we used in the final submission.

 Finally, to handle multitasking and scheduling a little Python script was made.
 The approach was to try first the small board.